The Fear of Being Too Much for Other People

 Too emotional.
 Too needy.
 Too anxious.
 Too intense.
 Too sensitive.
 Too complicated.
 Too talkative.
 Too reactive.
 Too depressed.
 Too excited.
 Too angry.
 Too alive.

 They shorten the text they were going to send.
 They say “never mind.”
 They apologize while crying.
-They reveal difficult feelings in softened, ironic, carefully packaged ways.
-They monitor other people while speaking, looking for signs of fatigue, irritation, withdrawal, overwhelm.
-Sometimes they become so busy managing the emotional comfort of others that they barely register the loneliness of not fully arriving themselves.
+They reveal difficult feelings in softened, carefully packaged ways.
+They monitor other people while speaking, looking for signs of irritation, fatigue, withdrawal, or overwhelm.

 What’s difficult is that this fear rarely comes out of nowhere.

 A less emotional self.
 A more pleasing self.
 A more competent self.
 A self that asks for very little.
-A self that says “totally understandable” while internally descending into psychological hell.

 One thing that gradually emerges in therapy is the realization that being emotionally impactful is not the same thing as being intolerable.